Daily planning methods that actually fit your real life

 Key takeaways

-• No single daily planning method works for everyone – schedule predictability, energy patterns, and interruption frequency determine fit.
+• No single daily planning method works for everyone.
+Schedule predictability, energy patterns, and interruption frequency determine fit.

-• Time blocking suits predictable calendars; the 1-3-5 rule handles chaotic days better by limiting ambition instead of time.
+• Time blocking suits predictable calendars.
+The 1-3-5 rule handles chaotic days better by limiting ambition instead of time.

 • Any daily schedule system works when the morning routine stays under 10 minutes and covers review, triage, and anchor placement.

-• Sticking with one method for 30 days produces better results than switching every two weeks – consistency reveals whether the fit is real.
+• A broken plan needs a 2-minute reset, not a full replan.
+Sticking with one method for 30 days produces better results than switching every two weeks.

-Daily planning failure: why most methods quit working within two weeks
+Daily planning failure: why most methods quit working within two weeks {#why-methods-fail}

 Three variables determine whether a day planning strategy survives contact with your real day.